kdave/kdave.github.io/selecting-hash-for-btrfs.md

 easily as for crc32c.
 For strong hash it's obvious that finding a collision would be jackpot.

-In case of the fast hash the quality can be evaluated using the SMHash suite.
+In case of the fast hash the quality can be evaluated using the SMHasher suite.

 ## The contenders